TejuOye/CausalFast/CausalTheory.md

 8. Experiment (If ethical experiments can be used to demonstrate a causality)
 9. Analogy (similarities between observed association and other associations)

+### Lesson 3: Pearl's Theory of Causation
+**_Judea Pearl_** is a computer scientist who developed probabilistic Bayesian Networks, but he also contributed to causality through development of structural models and do-calculus, a notation for describing causal relationships.
+According to Pearl, statistical expressions and causal expressions should not be defined in terms of the other, and causal relationships require their own mathematical notation.
+An example is that while statistical dependence has a notation based in probability, such as P(disease|symptom), this expression is insufficient to quantify the causal dependence as there is no causal expression in probability calculus.
+This lack of consensus regarding causal theory and notation was the main barrier to acceptance of causal analysis among statistical professionals.

+Pearl described causality as having three levels and he called this **_The Ladder of Causation_**.
+This is an example about the causal relationships between a buyer shopping for toothpaste and floss.
+Bottom level: Association P(floss|toothpaste)
+Middle Level: Intervention P(floss|do(toothpaste)) Highest level: Counterfactual P(floss|toothpaste,price*2)

+Pearl also created a general theory of causation satisfies the following conditions:
+1. Have a mathematical language that represents causal questions
+2. A precise language to describe assumptions necessary to answer causal questions
+3. Able to systematically answer these questions or label others as ‘unanswerable’
+4. Able to determine what assumptions or information is needed to answer ‘unanswerable questions’
+5. Subsume all other theories that explore causation: become the foundational theory that unifies special cases

+### Lesson 4: Causal Models
 **_The Rubin Causal Model_** is an approach to quantitatively analyze cause and effect using a **_Potential Outcomes Framework_**.
 The potential outcomes framework is a counterfactual conditional model to determine what would an outcome have been if the cause or treatment had been different or intervened on.
 With observational data, it is impossible to know for certain what any other potential outcome would have been.
 This is known as the **_Fundamental Problem of Causal Inference_**.
 And while this is true for unit level analysis, the use of randomized experiments at the population level can estimate an average causal effect between two groups.
 This estimate is known as the **_Average Treatment Effect_** (ATE).

 Since RCT are frequently impossible to create, observational data can be used to determine the effect of a treatment, policy, or intervention through **_Propensity Score Matching_**.
 Propensity score matching uses statistical approaches to control for bias in the covariates that predict receiving treatment.
 Bias occurs due to ‘confounding variables’ that have an effect on the outcome and are associated with both the outcome and the treatment.
 That is to say, the outcome may be caused by something that predicts treatment rather than caused by the treatment itself.
 Randomization in RCT will generally balance out this bias, but observational studies do not have truly random assignment of treatment to subjects.
 However, with a large enough observational data of subjects that received treatment v subjects that did not receive treatment, it is possible to use ‘matching’ to reduce bias due to confounding.
 Matching is a quasi-experimental approach to reduce bias by matching treated units with untreated units that have similar covariates in order to compare and estimate outcome.

 In computer science, causal and effect using observational data for two variables X -> Y or Y -> X is typically determined by incorporating noise into a model, such as Y = F(X) + E (additive noise).
 These models have their own assumptions, such that there are no other causes of Y, and that X and E have no common causes, and the distribution of cause is independent from causal mechanisms.

+### Lesson 5: DoWhy